Caring.com

 How can I get paid to take care of my parents?

 Speak with your parents about benefits they may be eligible for, such as Medicaid waivers and Veterans Affairs programs that can help them pay for in-home care.
-Some of these programs allow elderly adults to direct their own care, which means they can hire family caregivers and use the benefits to pay for your services.
+Some of these programs allow elderly adults to direct their own care, which means they have the option of hiring family caregivers and using the benefits to pay for your services.

 Are there tax benefits for caregivers?